Non-Euclidean Gradient Descent Operates at the Edge of Stability: Progressive Sharpening and Directional Smoothness

 Since a stationary point is not necessarily the global maximum, we repeatedly run Frank-Wolfe from multiple random restarts and then take the maximum over all trials.
+Unless a closed form is available, the generalized sharpness reported in the experiments should therefore be interpreted as a multi-restart \algname{FW} estimate.
 Empirically, we usually observe that the generalized sharpness estimated using this procedure converges to some limiting value as the number of random restarts grows.
-Note that in Alg.~\ref{alg:FrankWolfe}, we project the output of \algname{FW} onto the unit norm sphere, as the final Frank-Wolfe iterate may lie in the interior of the norm ball while the true global maximizer must lie on the boundary.
+The true global maximizer does not necessarily lie on the boundary, but using the projection step onto the unit norm sphere in Algorithm~\ref{alg:FrankWolfe} always improved the estimation in our experiments.
 See Appendix~\ref{sec:frank_wolfe} for a more detailed discussion of our procedure for approximating \eqref{eq:sharpness-norm}.